 - Gym clothes

 The Isar rucksack comes in a ton of fabric options, from Denim, Eco Yarn, MemoryTech, black leather, and what I choseâ€”Coated Canvas.
-Other than offering an amazing texture and color, the coated canvas also offers a little bit more water protection compared to some of the other fabric.
+Other than offering a fantastic texture and color, the coated canvas also offers a little bit more water protection compared to some of the different fabric.

 The rest of the hardware looks great on the backpack as well.
 You can see these large, thick plastic straps with some subtle Cote&Ciel branding.